microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-07.md

 To validate that the secrets management building block is actually used:

-1. Stop the Camera Simulation and the FineCollectionService.
+1. Stop the Camera `Simulation` and the `FineCollectionService`.
 1. Change the `finecalculator.licensekey` secret in the file `Resources/dapr/components/secrets.json` to something different.
-1. Start the Camera Simulation and the FineCollectionService again as described in step 4.
+1. Start the Camera `Simulation` and the `FineCollectionService` again as described in step 4.

-Now you should see some errors in the logging because the FineCollectionService service is no longer passing the correct license key in the call to the `FineCalculator` component:
+Now you should see some errors in the logging because the `FineCollectionService` service is no longer passing the correct license key in the call to the `FineCalculator` component:

     ```shell
     == APP ==       System.InvalidOperationException: Invalid or no license key specified.